ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 ## Pulling through the constellation

 If there’s any idea I can withdraw, it is to think about how to effectively instrument persistent volume node affinity.
-A question comes to mind how do we achieve this since we have no direct control to those storage provisioners?

 What we can do is to surreptitiously influence the persistent volume node affinity through pod affinity rule.
 We need to have this right in the beginning of workload deployments.

 How can this superficial idiomatic solution make a freaking sense?